 See below for other options.

-select the first one it finds.
-If you have new FFmpeg installed in a separate
+If you have FFmpeg installed in a non-standard location, you can use the

 $ cmake -DFFMPEG_ROOT=/path/to/local/ffmpeg/install .